kinto-b/karten-cli/README.md

 A simple CLI application for creating vocabulary flashcards using generative AI, with functionality for bulk flashcard creation from Kindle dictionary lookups.
 It is very geared to my tastes so your milage may vary.

+Note: so far only German (de) and Spanish (es) are implemented.

 ## Getting started

-To install, simply clone this repo and then
+To install, simply run

 ```bash
 $ pip install https://github.com/kinto-b/karten-cli.git